Best Beginner Telescope Mounts for Astrophotography (2026 Guide)

 By Wido Oerlemans | Last updated: June 2026

-When starting out in astrophotography, I often tell people to “put your money where your mount is.”
-Just think about it: You can buy the most expensive astrophotography camera and telescope in the world, but if your mount is unable to accurately track moving deep-sky objects due to the Earth’s rotation, you will always end up with blurry pictures.
-A high-quality tracking mount provides the pinpoint precision required for long-exposure astrophotography.
+When people start their astrophotography journey and ask me for advise, I often tell them: “Put your money where your mount is!”
+Just think about it: You can buy the most expensive astrophotography camera and telescope in the world, but if your mount is unable to accurately track a moving deep-sky object due to the Earth’s rotation, you will always end up with blurry pictures.
+A high-quality tracking mount is an absolute must when you want to dive into long-exposure astrophotography.

-If you are completely new to the hobby, I suggest first checking out my guide answering the [10 most common telescope mount questions] where I break down basic terminology.
+If you are completely new to the hobby, I suggest first checking out my guide answering the [10 most common telescope mount questions] where I break down basic terminology

 Loading dynamic comparison matrix…